(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: source-plane reconstruction

-After applying this correction (e.g. $\kappa \rightarrow \beta \kappa$, $\gamma \rightarrow \beta \gamma$), we compute the tangential magnification as $\mu_{\rm tan} = 1/(1-\kappa -\gamma)$ and radial magnification as $\mu_{\rm rad} = 1/(1-\kappa +\gamma)$.
+After applying this correction (e.g., $\kappa \rightarrow \beta \kappa$, $\gamma \rightarrow \beta \gamma$), we compute the tangential magnification as $\mu_{\rm tan} = 1/(1-\kappa -\gamma)$ and radial magnification as $\mu_{\rm rad} = 1/(1-\kappa +\gamma)$.
 The total magnification is given by the product $\mu_{\rm tot } = \mu_{\rm tan} \mu_{\rm rad} = 1/((1-\kappa)^2-\gamma^2)$.
 Gravitational lensing magnifies the galaxy in both area and flux by $\mu_{\rm tot }$ while conserving surface brightness, such that $m_{\rm obs} = m_{\rm int} - 2.5 \log (\mu_{\rm tot })$.

-For S1, we find $\mu_{1, \rm tan} = -4.0$ (negative indicating parity flip), $\mu_{1, \rm rad} = 2.8$ and $|\mu_{1,\rm tot}| = 10.8$.
-For S2, we find $\mu_{2,\rm tan} = 4.3$, $\mu_{2,\rm rad} = 1.7$ and $\mu_{2,\rm tot} = 7.3$.
+For A383-LRD1A, we find $\mu_{A, \rm tan} = -4.0$ (negative indicating parity flip), $\mu_{A, \rm rad} = 2.8$, and $|\mu_{A,\rm tot}| = 10.8$.
+For A383-LRD1B, we find $\mu_{B,\rm tan} = 4.3$, $\mu_{B,\rm rad} = 1.7$, and $\mu_{B,\rm tot} = 7.3$.
 The total magnification values are in agreement with the reported values by \citet{Richard2011}.
-In addition, the predicted magnification ratio $\mu_{1,\rm tot}/\mu_{2,\rm tot}$ is also consistent with the observed S1/S2 flux ratio, which is stable across all bands at $\sim$1.4--1.6, providing confidence in the overall normalization of the model magnifications.
-We note, however, that substantial variations exist among different lens modeling methods, both in the total magnification as well as the decomposition into radial and tangential components.
+In addition, the predicted magnification ratio $\mu_{A,\rm tot}/\mu_{B,\rm tot}$ is also consistent with the observed A383-LRD1A/A383-LRD1B flux ratio, which is stable across all bands at $\sim$1.4--1.6, providing confidence in the overall normalization of the model magnifications.
+We note, however, that substantial variations exist among different lens modeling methods, both in the total magnification as well as in the decomposition into radial and tangential components.
 Typical uncertainties in cluster-core magnifications are of order $\sim20\%$ \citep{Zitrin2015}, representing an additional systematic uncertainty on all intrinsic quantities reported here.